allenai/HyBayes/docs/MANUAL.md

 </p>

 #### Model
-To indicate this model in the config file, it is enough to set the arguments "Variable_type" to "Ordinal" in the "[Model]" section of the config file.
+To indicate this model in the config file, it is enough to set the arguments `Variable_type` to `Ordinal` in the `[Model]` section of the config file.

 By indicating this model, the observation of two groups are assumed to follow (TODO)?

 ***
 For a discussion on this model, including justfication and examples of usage refer to (Chapter 23 in the book 'Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan', Second Edition, by John Kruschke (2015)).
-It is worth noting the implementation in pymc3 is inspired by the code given in [https://github.com/JWarmenhoven/DBDA-python].
+It is worth noting the implementation in `pymc3` is inspired by the code given in [https://github.com/JWarmenhoven/DBDA-python].

 See a visualization of this model in the following figure: